 Hi Rory, we were just discussing the Hot Fuzz style undercurrent of gloom which can be found in seemingly idyllic village towns.

 R: Yeah, I’ve always kind of thought that.
 Especially when you see the same people getting on and off the bus each day, all knowing each other’s business… (To Eoin) I saw Mad Mark earlier.

 Brief discussion between the brothers about this curious local character.

-Sticking with the isolation theme, whilst growing up, did music help fill this void?
+Sticking with the isolation theme, did music help fill this void while growing up?

 R: It definitely did for me; I used to play in a lot of bands at school.
 Pretty much every night after school I’d be playing in a school band or friend’s band – so it kept me quite busy.

-Was it a struggle establishing yourselves & getting to and from gigs in Sheffield at the start?
+Was it a struggle establishing yourselves and getting to and from gigs in Sheffield at the start?